pixelkat5/Ripping-toolbox/README.md

 **Pokemon ripping guide by Random Talking Bush** [[BLOG]](https://www.vg-resource.com/thread-25872.html)

-> There are many neat tools here but the one i've used is [**THIS**](https://mega.nz/file/ekRjwTjQ#6Cgvwr9Duj7U8JjpcLiotN6nMiQKU2SzfV8lRdxSfXs), its a .BMS plugin/script that you load into QuickBMS to swiftly convert BNTX, BFRES, and BFFNT to .DDS in a batch.
+> There are many neat tools here but the one I've used is [**THIS**](https://mega.nz/file/ekRjwTjQ#6Cgvwr9Duj7U8JjpcLiotN6nMiQKU2SzfV8lRdxSfXs), it's a .BMS plugin/script that you load into QuickBMS to swiftly convert BNTX, BFRES, and BFFNT to .DDS in a batch.
 Note: .DDS files are files you can think of as fancy images.
-If you are submitting something for [The Model Resource](https://www.models-resource.com/) you want to convert these .DDS files to **.PNG's**.
+If you are submitting something for [The Model Resource](https://www.models-resource.com/) you want to convert these.DDS files to **.PNG's**.
 That is unless you wish for your submission to be rejected...

->> adding onto this, if you wish to import .TRMDL (model file) files then you'll need [ChicoEevee and Bogdan Padalko's Blender plugin](https://github.com/ChicoEevee/Pokemon-Switch-V2-Model-Importer-Blender/) or if you actually pay for software/are based and pirate your software then you can use [RTB's .GFBMDL/.TRMDL Model MAXScript](https://github.com/RandomTBush/RTB-3DSMax-Scripts/blob/main/Scripts/PokemonSwitch_GFBMDL-TRMDL.ms).
+>> Adding onto this, if you wish to import .TRMDL (model file) files then you'll need [ChicoEevee and Bogdan Padalko's Blender plugin](https://github.com/ChicoEevee/Pokemon-Switch-V2-Model-Importer-Blender/) or if you actually pay for software/are based and pirate your software then you can use [RTB's .GFBMDL/.TRMDL Model MAXScript](https://github.com/RandomTBush/RTB-3DSMax-Scripts/blob/main/Scripts/PokemonSwitch_GFBMDL-TRMDL.ms).
 If you don't wish to rip the models from the game itself then use [**THIS**](https://mega.nz/folder/elJhVC5D#NU-yzmXuTlsIIzXAMLKVaA) MEGA upload (maintained and owned by [Random Talking Bush](https://www.vg-resource.com/user-7.html)

 </details>